MicroCombed alpaca fleece, the essential difference

 The outer alpaca fibres, guard hairs, are characterized by their high micron (thickness) and little crimp, are neither being desirable in bedding products as they add weight but little warmth value.

 After the shearing of an alpaca, the soft inner fleece and the coarse outer guard hairs are intermingled.

 Guard fibres add weight without any corresponding warmth and they are the primary cause of “fibre migration”, where the alpaca guard fibres can migrate through a quilts outer cover.

 It is therefore very important to remove the outer guard hairs so they are not included in a quilt’s filling.

-Kelly & Windsor uses a proprietary “MicroCombed” fibre processing to separate these two fibres.
-This is a difficult and slow process, but essential to obtain optimal softness, loft and performance of an alpaca quilt.
+Kelly & Windsor uses a proprietary “MicroCombed” fibre process to separate these two fibres.
+This is a difficult and slow process, but essential to obtain optimal softness, loft and the thermal performance of an alpaca quilt.

 The manufacture of the highest quality alpaca quilts requires extensive experience to effectively separate these two fibre types, so that only the soft inner fleece is used in filling an alpaca quilt.

 Quality that you can trust from Kelly & Windsor Australia.